jimmyrigby94/trends_in_IO/README.md

 ## Trends in Industrial-Organizational Psychology

 As scientists search for new insights into the world of work, topics inevitably fall in and out of vogue.
 Perhaps the most volatile and well recognized swings in research interests have been observed in personality research.
-Walter Mischel’s 1968 book *Personality and Assessment* came to the gloomy conclusion that "[w]ith the possible exception of intelligence, highly generalized behavioral consistencies have not been demonstrated, and the concept of personality traits as broad response predispositions is thus untenable."
+Walter Mischel’s 1968 book *Personality and Assessment* came to the gloomy conclusion that “\[w\]ith the possible exception of intelligence, highly generalized behavioral consistencies have not been demonstrated, and the concept of personality traits as broad response predispositions is thus untenable.”
 After this book was published, personality research for selection and assessment slowed considerably until about a decade later.
 Identifying these trends (and slumps) can help researchers and practitioners see where the field is headed, where it has been, and identify ideas and topics that should be brought to light once again.

 This app was designed to help researchers and practitioners identify current trends in industrial-organizational psychology.
-It uses user- defined queries to search article abstracts in the IO psychology’s top scientific journals.
+It uses user-defined queries to search article abstracts in I-O psychology’s top scientific journals.
 Search results are plotted over time, and users have the option to focus on specific (or all) journals, and download a .csv file of their generated data.
 Additionally, search results are used to predict citation rates across the decades.
 Feel free to download and adapt the app to your needs, or submit a request and we will see if we can help.

 ## System Requirements